Why A Muslim Candidate In Arizona Is Standing Up To Online Bullies

 "It is worse today than any day in my 15 years as an activist, including right after September 11...
 One, it is worse today because we have social media.
 So people are happy to attack and draw blood against other people, people they label 'others' or 'unworthy' from the security of their homes.
 They don't have to say such as humans.

 "Secondly, it is because after September 11, a lot of people stood up, including elected leaders.
-Other organizations stood up and said, 'No. This is not okay.'
+Other organisations stood up and said, 'No. This is not okay.'

 "We have elevated white supremacists, not just to normalcy, but an elevated status.
 They are now equal to anybody else who has a grievance, and that's a sad state of affairs for the United States of America."